Send Plans And/Or Specifications To The Above E-Mail Address:

 There are two scopes of plumbing work .
 One is New Construction Plumbing and the other one is Service Plumbing.
 Service plumbing involves emergency, diagnosis, leak detection, repair or replacement work, cleaning drains and/or sewer clogs and camera pipes inspection that takes place after a home or business is already built.

-New construction plumbing is divided into five stages: ground rough, sewer connection, top out rough, water service connection and final plumbing installation.
+New construction plumbing is divided into three stages: underground rough-in phase, aboveground rough-in phase and finishing phase.
 In new construction plumbing, a new structure is in the process of being built, and plumbing is installed in that structure for first time during the overall building process.
-Plumbing ground rough is the first stage of work performed in any new construction building.
+Plumbing underground rough-in phase is the first stage of work performed in any new construction building.

 PLUMBING SYSTEM INSTALLATION